 Ensenada is one of the coolest places to visit in Mexico and has a good range of accommodation options.
 Typically, those who go opt to stay in holiday homes (which are convenient because it is also possible to cook) such as Ochoa’s House; or for places that have spectacular ocean views such as La Mansion Residency Suites.

 I love snorkeling, and so I can’t help but mentioning Playa Las Gatas as one of the best beaches in Mexico: it is heaven for snorkelers.
 It is a safe place to learn but it still offers plenty for experienced snorkelers to enjoy.
 Getting to Playa Las Gatas requires hopping on a water taxi from the Municipal Pier in Zihuatanejo.
+You could also get there with this tour from Ixtapa.
 As a result, it rarely gets overcrowded.

 Playa Las Gatas has yet to get over commercialized – one more reason it is one of the must see Mexico beaches.
 However, there are still several very good seafood restaurants that offer nice food and spectacular views.